This Day In Music: September 15

 September 15, 1994 ~ Baritone saxophonist Haywood Henry, full name Frank Haywood Henry, passed away ~ Leader and sideman.
 Member of the Bama State Collegians, renamed to the Erskine Hawkins Orchestra when Erskine Hawkins took leadership.
 Has also worked with Tiny Grimes, Julian Dash, Fletcher Henderson, Duke Ellington, Ray Charles, Eddie Harris, Willis Jackson, Rex Stewart, Brook Benton, Bill Doggett, Charles Brown, Ruth Brown, Rusty Bryant, King Curtis, Aretha Franklin (on the quintessential Lady Soul album), Jimmy Witherspoon, Wilbur de Paris, Max Kaminsky, Snub Mosley, Louis Metcalf, Steve Turre, Earl Hines, Sy Oliver, the New York Jazz Repertory Company, and others.
 Reportedly sessioned on over 1,000 rock & roll records in the 1950s and 1960s, many of them uncredited ~ Henry was born in 1913

-September 15, 1988 ~ Singer Roy Orbison records She's A Mystery To Me ~ Written by U2's The Edge and Bono, the latter also playing electric guitar on the recording.
-Released posthumously, Orbison died in December 1988, in early 1989 as a single, included on the album of the same name.
-The other musicians on the recording were Orbison vocals and guitar, Benmont Tench on piano, Howie Epstein on bass guitar and Jim Keltner on drums.
+September 15, 1988 ~ Singer Roy Orbison records She's A Mystery To Me for the album of the same name ~ Written by U2's The Edge and Bono, the latter also playing electric guitar on the recording.
+As Orbison died in December 1988, She's A Mystery To Me would be released posthumously in early 1989 as a single.
+The other musicians on the recording were Orbison vocals and guitar, Benmont Tench on piano, Howie Epstein on bass guitar and Jim Keltner on drums

 September 15, 1987 ~ Alexander Ray Torres, commonly known as metalcore, post-hardcore guitarist Alex Torres born ~ Worked with Eyes Set To Kill, present on the band's 2006 When Silence Is Broken The Night Is Torn EP.
 Member of Greeley Estates from 2007 through 2010.
 Member of Alesana, joining the band in 2010 as replacement for Jake Campbell.
 Member of the Dead Rabbitts